What is legal mediation and other key questions about alternative dispute resolution?

 In disputes that involve insurance, the person making an insurance claim can get a resolution quickly, and the insurance company can close its file without the legal fees involved in defending a case through trial.
 In a business dispute, or any area where there is a fracture in an ongoing relationship (franchise agreements, neighbors, landlords and tenants), mediation can repair and ultimately strengthen a strained partnership.
 That can allow parties to move forward together for their mutual benefit, rather than burning bridges with protracted and expensive litigation.

 What you should look for in a mediator?

 Anyone can call himself or herself a mediator.
-You should look for someone with formal training in mediation, ideally someone who is listed on the official Civil Mediator Registry of the Louisiana State Bar Association.
+You should look for someone with formal training and experience in mediation.
+It’s a great sign if a mediator has undergone academic training in dispute resolution and is recognized as a mediator by a state bar association.
 Mediators in civil cases are usually seasoned lawyers with a wide range of experience handling many different kinds of cases.
 Ideally, a mediator will have experience in the type of case that is involved, but a good mediator is like a diplomat who can help with any conflict.

 How is it different from arbitration?

 Mediation is an informal process where the parties determine the outcome.
 An arbitration is more formal, usually somewhat like a trial, where one or more arbitrators makes a decision based upon testimony and other evidence that is presented at a hearing in a court-like environment.
 Arbitration is usually binding, with few appeal rights, and the parties are typically giving up their rights to go to court.
 It can be an all-or-nothing process.